SymTorch: Symbolic Distillation of Neural Networks: Framework

-\texttt{SymbolicModel} is the entry point for all SymTorch functionality.
-Inheriting from PyTorch's \texttt{nn.Module}, it can wrap around both PyTorch NNs and callable functions, provided these functions form a mapping
+We describe our methodology for symbolic distillation of neural network components: wrapping target modules, collecting input-output activations, performing SR, replacing model blocks with symbolic surrogates, and describe our implementation of SLIME for explaining local model behavior using analytical equations. \paragraph{Distilling neural networks with SymTorch} \texttt{SymbolicModel} is the entry point for all SymTorch functionality.
+Inheriting from PyTorch's \texttt{nn.Module}, it can wrap around both PyTorch NNs and callable functions, provided these functions form a mapping,

 where $\mathbf{x}_i = (x_{1,i}, \cdots ,x_{d,i})$ and $ \mathbf{y}_i = (y_{1,i}, \cdots, y_{D,i})$.
 SymTorch expands the SR problem in \cref{eqn:SR_problem} for many-dimensional outputs by fitting a separate symbolic model to each output dimension.
 We define the original function $f$ as a model \textit{block}.
 For PyTorch NNs, the wrapper registers forward hooks to record the block's inputs and outputs over user-supplied data.
 The \texttt{distill} method performs SR by calling PySR with user-specified parameters (operators, genetic algorithm hyperparameters, fitness function).
-The outputs are fitted as closed-form equations of the block's input variables.
-Users may pass \texttt{variable\_transforms} to create derived features (e.g., $r = \sqrt{\Delta x^2 + \Delta y^2}$), which can improve SR efficiency by structuring the search space. \paragraph{Switching to Symbolic Approximations} After fitting, \texttt{switch\_to\_symbolic} replaces the original block with expressions selected from the Pareto front based on their complexity, so that subsequent forward passes evaluate the symbolic equations in place of the original computation.
-If no complexity is specified, SymTorch chooses the best expression according to \cref{eqn:pysr_score}.
-The model can continue training with fixed equations while other weights update. \texttt{switch\_to\_block} restores the original function.
-Since the model remains a native PyTorch module, it can be used with \texttt{torch.compile} for additional optimization. \paragraph{Saving and Caching} Inputs and outputs are cached, allowing SR to be rerun without requiring additional forward passes through the model.
-SymTorch further works with PyTorch's native model saving and loading functions.
+The outputs are fitted as closed-form equations of the block's input variables. \paragraph{Switching to symbolic approximations} After fitting, \texttt{switch\_to\_symbolic} completely replaces the original block in the computation graph with expressions selected from the Pareto front based on their complexity, so that subsequent forward passes evaluate the symbolic equations in place of the original computation.
+If no complexity is specified, SymTorch chooses the best expression that balances complexity and accuracy, according to \cref{eqn:pysr_score}.
+The model can continue training with fixed equations while other weights update. \texttt{switch\_to\_block} restores the original function. \paragraph{SLIME implementation} SymTorch includes a native implementation of SLIME \cite{slime} for local model explanations.
+Given a black-box model $f$ and a point of interest $\mathbf{x}^*$, we fit a symbolic surrogate $s \in \mathcal{S}$ to approximate $f$ in a neighborhood of $\mathbf{x}^*$, as shown in \cref{fig:slime_pic}.
+The training dataset $\mathcal{D}$ consists of: (1) the $J$ nearest neighbors to $\mathbf{x}^*$ from the data distribution, and (2) $N_{\text{synthetic}}$ Gaussian-sampled points around $\mathbf{x}^*$.
+The Gaussian variance defaults to half the variance of the $J$ neighbors, so the approximation region is controlled by $J$.
+We fit $s$ by minimizing,